microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/checkingstatuses.md

 The build status shows the current stage of your application in the build lifecycle.

 * When you create or import your application, the state is **Unknown**.
+* The application is then subsequently put on a waiting queue for its build to begin.
+The state when the application is on the waiting queue is **Queued**.
+  * The default maximum number of builds that can be run concurrently is three.
+  * You can adjust the maximum number of concurrent builds by setting the `MC_MAX_BUILDS` environmental variable.
 * If your build fails, view the build logs.
 Click the **Build failed** message.
 In the build logs, you can view error messages that describe the type and cause of failure.